 The GPIO can also be the chip wake-up source when chip enters Idle/Power-down mode.
-The setting of wake-up trigger condition is the same as GPIO interrupt trigger.
+The setting of wake-up trigger condition is the same as GPIO interrupt trigger, but there are two things need to be noticed (only for M05xxBN) if using GPIO as chip wake-up source.